tecla5/easy-graphql-auth/packages/token-foundation/Readme.md

 `$ npm test`

-To mock `localStorage` for unit testing in node env:
+You can `import 'mock-localstorage'` to mock the localstorage normally available in the browser `window` object.
+This is useful for unit testing in a pure Node.js environment.

 ```js
 global.window = {}